SPDR S&P Global Infrastructure ETF (NYSEARCA:GII) Sees Unusually-High Trading Volume

-SPDR S&P Global Infrastructure ETF (NYSEARCA:GII – Get Rating) saw unusually-high trading volume on Friday .
-Approximately 84,820 shares changed hands during mid-day trading, an increase of 148% from the previous session’s volume of 34,231 shares.The stock last traded at $53.22 and had previously closed at $53.27.
+SPDR S&P Global Infrastructure ETF (NYSEARCA:GII – Get Rating) shares saw unusually-strong trading volume on Thursday .
+Approximately 102,405 shares changed hands during trading, an increase of 199% from the previous session’s volume of 34,206 shares.The stock last traded at $53.65 and had previously closed at $53.33.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Creative Financial Designs Inc. ADV increased its stake in shares of SPDR S&P Global Infrastructure ETF by 73.3% in the 4th quarter.
-Creative Financial Designs Inc. ADV now owns 468 shares of the company’s stock worth $25,000 after acquiring an additional 198 shares during the last quarter.
-First PREMIER Bank acquired a new stake in shares of SPDR S&P Global Infrastructure ETF in the 1st quarter worth $85,000.
-Advisors Preferred LLC increased its stake in shares of SPDR S&P Global Infrastructure ETF by 72.8% in the 4th quarter.
-Advisors Preferred LLC now owns 3,268 shares of the company’s stock worth $171,000 after acquiring an additional 1,377 shares during the last quarter.
-US Bancorp DE acquired a new stake in shares of SPDR S&P Global Infrastructure ETF in the 1st quarter worth $200,000.
-Finally, Dorsey & Whitney Trust CO LLC acquired a new stake in shares of SPDR S&P Global Infrastructure ETF during the 4th quarter worth about $234,000.
+Hedge funds have recently made changes to their positions in the stock.
+Creative Financial Designs Inc. ADV grew its position in shares of SPDR S&P Global Infrastructure ETF by 73.3% during the fourth quarter.
+Creative Financial Designs Inc. ADV now owns 468 shares of the company’s stock worth $25,000 after buying an additional 198 shares in the last quarter.
+First PREMIER Bank acquired a new position in SPDR S&P Global Infrastructure ETF in the first quarter worth $85,000.
+Advisors Preferred LLC boosted its holdings in SPDR S&P Global Infrastructure ETF by 72.8% in the fourth quarter.
+Advisors Preferred LLC now owns 3,268 shares of the company’s stock worth $171,000 after purchasing an additional 1,377 shares during the period.
+US Bancorp DE acquired a new position in SPDR S&P Global Infrastructure ETF in the first quarter worth $200,000.
+Finally, Dorsey & Whitney Trust CO LLC acquired a new position in SPDR S&P Global Infrastructure ETF in the fourth quarter worth $234,000.

 SPDR S&P Global Infrastructure ETF (the Fund), formerly SPDR FTSE/Macquarie Global Infrastructure 100 ETF, seeks to replicate as closely as possible the total return performance of the Macquarie Global Infrastructure 100 Index (the Index).
 The Index, calculated by FTSE, is designed to reflect the stock performance of companies within the infrastructure industry, principally those engaged in management, ownership and operation of infrastructure and utility assets.